This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 When used as an herbal sleep aid, it seems to help reduce insomnia symptoms and sleep disorders, including during menopause when symptoms such as anxiety, hot flashes and restlessness are very commonplace.

-Lemon balm uses also extend into topical application, due in part to the herb’s antiviral qualities.
-Specifically, when applied directly to the skin, it is a useful herbal remedy to help treat the herpes virus.
+Lemon balm benefits also extend into topical applications due in part to the herb’s antiviral qualities.
+Specifically, when applied directly to the skin, it is useful to help treat the herpes virus.

 While there is no permanent cure for herpes, treatment methods generally involve finding ways to decrease the frequency and duration of outbreaks.
 To date, most researchers have studied the efficacy of lemon balm on herpes labialis, or cold sores.